 Spring 2016 Midterm Assessments are due to the Registrar by 5 p.m. on Friday, March 11, 2016.

 Spring 2016 final grades are due to the Registrar by noon on Tuesday, May 31, 2016.

 - Every student must receive a valid grade (i.e. Grinnell does not have a C- grade.)
-A list of valid grades is listed below).
-Any grade list discrepancies (i.e. missing student names or unknown students) should be reported to the Registrar's Office (x3450) immediately.
+A list of valid grades is listed below.
+Report any grade list discrepancies (i.e. missing student names or unknown students) to the Registrar's Office, x3450, immediately.

 - A "D/F" Form must be submitted for each student who will be receiving either a D or F in your class.
-Forms are available at or by calling the Registrar's Office at x3450.
+You can download a D/F form or get one by calling the Registrar's Office at x3450.